janinelurenana/banking-fraud-detection-analytics/README.md

-# Banking Fraud Detection & Security Analytics
+# Banking Fraud Detection & Security Monitoring Analytics

 ## Executive Summary

-Financial institutions continuously monitor transaction activity to detect fraudulent behavior and protect customer accounts.
-This project simulates a simplified **fraud detection and analytics pipeline** used in banking environments.
+Financial institutions rely on continuous monitoring of transaction activity to detect fraud and protect customer accounts.

-The system demonstrates how transactional banking data can be transformed into an analytical dataset and visualized in a monitoring dashboard for investigation and risk analysis.
+This project simulates a simplified fraud detection and security analytics pipeline, demonstrating how transactional banking data can be transformed into investigative datasets and visualized in a monitoring dashboard.

 This project implements a **full-stack analytics workflow**, including: